Past, Present, Future

 "These relationships give you things you can't get anywhere else," says Legacy Project Chair and intergenerational educator Susan V. Bosak.
 "They make us feel connected – not only to each other, but to something bigger, to the flow of life, to the past and to the future."

-• Prompt family storytelling with a game of Did You Ever...?
+• Prompt informal family storytelling with a game of Did You Ever...?
 Children and adults can share stories and compare memories from different times.
-For example, did you ever go on a boat, stay on a farm, sleep in a cabin or tent, act in a play, stay in a fancy hotel?
+For example, did you ever go on a boat, sleep in a cabin or tent, act in a play, stay in a fancy hotel?

-• Grandchildren can interview grandparents – there's even a list of evocative questions on the website.
-Then, they can enter an essay in the Legacy Project's annual Listen to a Life Contest.
-The Grand Prize is a Lenovo ThinkCentre computer and $25,000 of Orchard educational software.
-An 8-year-old winner from last year commented that "for five years I've lived next door to my grandfather, but never took the time to get to know him as well as I did over a weekend when I interviewed him for the contest.
+• Grandchildren can interview grandparents – there's even a list of evocative questions on the Legacy Project website.
+Then, grandchildren can enter the annual Listen to a Life Contest.
+The Grand Prize is a Lenovo ThinkCentre computer.
+One 8-year-old winner from last year commented that "for five years I've lived next door to my grandfather, but never took the time to get to know him as well as I did over a weekend when I interviewed him for the contest.
 He taught me about life, my heritage, and himself."

 • Grandparents and grandchildren should let each other know what they think is special about the other.
 As a keepsake on Grandparents Day or any day, download free Grandparents Are VIPs and Greatest Grandchild fill-in certificates from the Legacy Project website.